lwerdna/workbench/arm-faq/README.md

 Another approach is setting some internal state, and having instructions _potentially_ affect the cpu state while the program counter increments like fall-thru execution and the pipeline remains full.
 This is called instruction [predication](https://en.wikipedia.org/wiki/Predication_(computer_architecture)).

+See [../test-itxxx](../test-itxxx) for an exhaustive test/demo of all if-then variants.

 ### Can an instruction in an if-then block change the flags and change the potential execution of its siblings in the block?

 I tested this in the [Unicorn emulator](https://www.unicorn-engine.org/) and it did not.